-Personal Interests
+Personal interests

-We must ensure that no conflict exists, or could appear to exist, between our personal interests and those of CBC/Radio-Canada or our duties.
-Some examples of situations that must be avoided are outlined in <a href="https://doi.org/licts.org/lict
+We must ensure that no conflict exists, or could appear to exist, between our personal interests and those of CBC/Radio-Canada or our official duties.
+Some examples of situations that must be avoided are outlined in the Policy on Conflicts of Interest.
+They include using our position, CBC/Radio-Canada assets or confidential information to further our personal interests, or having a personal interest in one of CBC/Radio-Canada's commercial transactions, such as a contract or a partnership agreement.